chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 ---
 **MEDIEVAL CITY**

-From your selected point, you'll be driven to the Old town (Medieval City - World Heritage Site) to see the most imposing buildings and get your photos from outside (Stop Photos).
+From your selected point, you'll be driven to the Old town Medieval City (**World Heritage Site**) to see the most imposing buildings and get your photos from outside (Stop Photos).

 **NEW TOWN - OLD PORT**

-You continue to the New Town to the entrance of the old harbour (Stop Visit Photos), the Church of the Annunciation (Stop Visit Photos) and the north point of the Island (Stop Photos)
+You continue to the New Town to the entrance of the old harbour where according to the tradition, the **Colossus of Rhodes** once stood (Stop Visit Photos)

+The **Church of the Annunciation** (Stop Visit Photos) and the North Point of the Island (Stop Photos)

 **ANCIENT KAMIROS**